-Cody has 4 national wins and 3 divisional win.
-However, 2 years ago was an even more special as Hancock will celebrate his 52nd season of NHRA Drag Racing.
+However, 6 years ago was an even more special as Hancock celebrated his 56th season of NHRA Drag Racing.

 “Jerry has been out here so long, and he’s been such an important part of my life that we did something special to mark his 50th anniversary,” said Lane.
 “He taught me everything.
 He’s been around this for so long, and he’s seen and done just about everything.”